eebasadre20/flow/README.md

 Use whatever method seems more readable to you or appropriate to your use case!

 💁‍ *Pro Tip*: You don't need to use `attribute` for mutable data, but you are highly encouraged to!
-If you do not use it, and opt instead of a simple `attr_reader`, the value of your state will not be bubble up when logging.
+If you do not use it, and opt instead of a simple `attr_accessor`, the value will not be output in the string.

 ```ruby
 class AccessorState < ApplicationState